mindkin/hourfleet/docs/roles.md

 ## Roles
 Your Hourfleet tenancy has four main roles, and each role as distinct activities and responsibilities.
-It is important to remember that sometimes the same person may have several concurrent roles.
 The roles are:

 - **Network Operator** - The administrator of your car sharing network
 - **Car Owner** - The designated owner of a car